 - 1/4 cup dried cranberries

-- Add the almonds, Brazil nuts and pumpkin seeds to three separate bowls.
+- Add the nuts and pumpkin seeds to multiple bowls or one big bowl.
 Add a pinch of salt to each and cover with water.
 Add Medjool dates to another bowl with water.
 Soak all for 4-6 hours.
+Smaller pumpkin seeds need less time than say Brazil nuts, hence why I often soak them separately but you can do them all together.

 - Grind everything together for about a minute, stopping and scraping the sides a few times.
 Add coconut oil, vanilla and honey and process for a further 30 seconds to a minute, scraping the sides a couple of times.

 - Now add the protein powder of your choice and continue to process the mixture for a further minute or two.
 At first, when you add the protein powder, it might seem that the mixture is too dry but as you continue to grind everything together, the nuts will release more oils and moisten the dough.
+Add the almond milk to give it a little more moisture.
 The consistency you’re looking for is finely ground nuts, sticky mixture that comes away from the sides and that moulds easily in your fingers, a little oily.

 - Line a shallow baking tray with a piece of parchment/baking paper.
 Grease with a little coconut oil.
 Transfer the nut mixture to the middle of the tray and spread out evenly.
 Use your fingers to press down the mixture into an even layer, about 1 -1.5 cm thick.
 Fill in any gaps or cracks, even if that means cutting the edge of the slice off and using up that mixture to even out thinner areas.
 You can place another piece of parchment paper on top and use a rolling pin to even out the top.